rthunder27/random-projects/README.md

 Media Directory Cleaner is a small program I wrote to help clean up a directory of TV shows.
 It renames the files to have the same convention, and moves them into a folder for each show (in case one theoretically occasionally downloads tv shows via torrents).
 Nothing technically impressive here, just some competent scripting.

 Overwatch is pretty sparse right now, it just contains the code for pulling some stats on a daily basis.
 I need to update this with some other code I wrote that pulls all the stats from the downloaded pages, and organizes it into a CSV, which I then feed into Tableau.
-I should link to my Tableau public page.